 To highlight the issues that are making us question the stability of some of the data in this table, and others like it, below are five concerns, followed by possible solutions.
 Hopefully this will help investors formulate questions about the ingredients used in presentations like this and help investors avoid recipes that might sour allocations.

 Concern #1 – Apples and Oranges

 If someone was trying to bake an apple pie, you would want to make sure a recipe didn’t mix in oranges.
-This is what is being done, however, in the above listed Table 1 (see the section of a disclosure that we have bolded below in Table 2).
+This is what is being done, however, in Table 1 that is illustrated above.

 You have to look closely, but if you do, you find the following:

 Public market returns are as of the 10-year period ending 6/30/21.

 Private market returns are as of 10-year period ending 12/31/20.

 For correlations or volatility comparisons to be sound, returns need to cover the same time period – period.

 If data periods do not match exactly, the correlation should be viewed as suspect and subject to discarding all together.

 Concern #2 – Comparisons That Aren’t Recommended: